Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 You have a swim speed of 50 ft. and can breathe underwater.

-#### Blessing of Halazzi

-Once per long rest, on your turn, you can take one additional action.

 #### Blessing of Hakkar

 You can cast the *soul cage* spell once and regain the ability to cast it again when you finish a long rest.

+#### Blessing of Halazzi

+You can take one additional action on your turn.
+You can use this blessing once, but not on the same turn that you use the Action Surge feature (if you have it), and regain the ability to use it again when you finish a long rest.

 #### Blessing of Har'koa